sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 ## 💎 Sponsoring

-Mass Action Scheduler is a free and independently developed passion project of mine ([Doug Ayers](https://douglascayers.com)).
+Mass Action Scheduler is a free and independently developed passion project of [mine](https://douglascayers.com).

 If your business has found value in my open source projects, please consider showing your support:
   * ⭐️ Star this project on GitHub